-ETEC 270 PARAMETRIC MODELING, INVENTOR
+ETEC 270 INVENTOR

-Prerequisite: ETEC 152 or concurrent enrollment or Project Lead the Way Introduction to Engineering Design (with a C grade or higher).
+Prerequisite: ETEC 152 or Project Lead the Way Introduction to Engineering Design (with a C grade or higher).

 An in-depth introduction to three-dimensional parametric modeling.
 A current release of an industry parametric modeler will be used to produce three-dimensional part files, assemblies, presentations and orthographic production documents.
 Students will work on individual and group projects to solve simulated industry design problems.